 - Stopping smoking – is probably the most effective intervention you can make to prevent your lips from becoming thin.
-Quitting smoking also has overall health benefits and saves you significant ongoing costs of maintaining the habit.
+Quitting smoking also has overall health benefits and saves you high ongoing costs of maintaining the habit.
 Any existing smoking-related damage cannot be reversed by stopping.

 - Reducing sun exposure – UV radiation emitted by the Sun can damage the appearance of the lips.
 It is essential to apply an SPF sunscreen off at least 30 to protect the lips from sun-related skin damage.
 Always wear protective clothing when out and about on a hot sunny day.

-- Specialist make-up – many makeup artists, are able to create an impression of bigger lips through the expert application of make-up.
+- Specialist make-up – many makeup artists are able to create an impression of bigger lips through the expert application of make-up.
 For those concerned about the appearance of thin lips, focusing on achieving a well-defined lip and prominent contour can help to give the illusion of larger lips.

 - Keep away from at-home lip plumping treatments – many younger women have resorted to vacuuming lip sealing treatments by pressing the lips against a small glass which is supposed to result in fuller-looking lips with a prominent pouty look.
 However, the risks of such therapies can increase the risk of injury and damage to the lips, including excessive bruising, swelling and infection.
 The collagen and elastin found in the lips can be damaged, resulting in the opposite effect of achieving plumpness and firmness.
 We would advise anyone to stay away from this type of treatment.

-- Regular skin care habits – as part of any skincare routine, it is sensible to exfoliate and moisturise the lips to get rid of dead skin cells, followed by hydration with an aqueous-based moisturiser such as E 45.
+- Regular skin care habits – as part of any skincare routine, it is sensible to exfoliate and moisturise the lips to get rid of dead skin cells, followed by hydration with an aqueous-based moisturiser such as E45.
 This can help to maintain the appearance of plumper and younger-looking lips in the long term.

 - Fat transfer to the lips – fat transfer to the lips is a minimally invasive surgical procedure for plumping up thin lips for permanent results.
-The treatment involves removing small amounts of fat from another body area, such as the inner thighs with liposuction.
+The treatment involves removing small amounts of fat from another body area, such as the inner thighs, with liposuction.
 The harvested fat is then processed to remove impurities before being injected into the lips, restoring volume and firmness in the lips.
 Fat transfer is a permanent technique of volume restoration once the fat has been integrated into the lips.
 In a small number of cases, a minor touchup procedure may be required to achieve the final desired results.